bcherny/Talks/data-structures-1/slides.md

 // Find an item's parent (or undefined if it has none): function parent(list, item) {...}

-// Remove a value (hint: think about what happens when we remove
+// Remove an item (hint: think about what happens when we remove
-// the 1st item vs. other items): function remove(list, value) {...}
+// the 1st item vs. other items): function remove(list, item) {...}
 ```

 Get the LinkedList code we wrote so far: [git.io/v7oEP](https://git.io/v7oEP)